paritytech/polkadot/roadmap/implementers-guide/src/node/backing/candidate-backing.md

 ### Fetch Pov Block

 Create a `(sender, receiver)` pair.
-Dispatch a [`AvailabilityDistributionMessage`][PDM]`::FetchPoV{ validator_index, pov_hash, candidate_hash, tx, } and listen on the passed receiver for a response.
+Dispatch a [`AvailabilityDistributionMessage`][ADM]`::FetchPoV{ validator_index, pov_hash, candidate_hash, tx, } and listen on the passed receiver for a response.
 Availability distribution will send the request to the validator specified by `validator_index`, which might not be serving it for whatever reasons, therefore we need to retry with other backing validators in that case.

 ### Validate PoV Block